SAP/component-operator-runtime/website/content/en/docs/usage/scaffolder.md

 weight: 20
 type: "docs"
 description: >
-  Scaffold a component operator by the comonent-operator-runtime scaffolder
+  Generate a component operator by the comonent-operator-runtime scaffolder
 ---

 The recommended way to get started with the implementation of a new component operator is to use the included